danielortizlira/rails-starter/README.md

 # README

+Starter to run Ruby on Rails with PostgreSQL projects in Docker.

 # Dependencies

 If you want to locally run the app with Docker, Docker is all you need.
 We recommend docker-desktop for an easy Docker setup.